 These substances are responsible for removing an electron from another substrate and are thus one component involved in an oxidation–reduction reaction.
 You should be very careful involving them in chemical reactions (e.g. mixing them with another chemical) while preparing a solution.

 Oxidizing agents usually transfer oxygen to another chemical substrate.
-In this way, they can provide oxygen to flammable substances to burn when used in lab.
+In this way, they provide oxygen to flammable substances to burn when used in the lab.
 You should always store them separately from flammable substances!

-Strong acid (sulfuric acid etc.) and strong alkali (sodium hydroxide etc.) solutions are both corrosive.
-The ?-mercaptoethanol you use for reducing the disulfide bonds of your protein before running a SDS page or the crystal violet dye you use for staining your bacteria are also corrosive (along with their other individual hazards).
+Strong acid (e.g. sulfuric acid) and strong alkali (e.g. sodium hydroxide) solutions are both corrosive.
+The \beta-mercaptoethanol you use for reducing the disulfide bonds of your protein before running an SDS-PAGE or the crystal violet dye you use for staining your bacteria are also corrosive (along with their other individual hazards).

-These are highly harmful substances and, in extreme cases, can even cause death if you swallow, inhale or absorb them through your skin.
+These are highly harmful substances and, in extreme cases, can even cause death if you swallow, inhale, or absorb them through your skin.